 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses".
 The ASU sets forth a "current expected credit loss" (CECL) model which requires the Company to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions, and reasonable supportable forecasts.
 This replaces the existing incurred loss model and is applicable to the measurement of credit losses on financial assets measured at amortized cost and applies to some off-balance sheet credit exposures.
-This ASU is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, with early adoption permitted.
-Recently, the FASB issued the final ASU to delay adoption for smaller reporting companies to calendar year 2023.
+This ASU is effective for fiscal years beginning after December 15, 2022 for smaller reporting companies, including interim periods within those fiscal years, with early adoption permitted.
 The Company is currently assessing the impact of the adoption of this ASU on its condensed consolidated financial statements.